 The 'Declaration of in-kind contribution commitment' is an IHI JU-specific annex.
 This is a compulsory annex, and it must be uploaded as a separate document in the submission system.
 This annex is applicable to all single-stage calls.

-3.2.2.3 Annex: In-kind contributions to additional activities (IKAA)
+3.2.2.3 IHI JU annex: Contributing Partner application letter(s)